 - Rack Server.
 These are flat servers that you would install in a server rack or cabinet.
 These are commonplace in datacentres.

 - Blade Server.
 These look like a large Tower or Rack Server – but actually, feature several servers in one chassis.
 These provide significantly higher volumes of storage and performance.
+Blade server costs tend to have an initial upfront, but economies for each additional node you may add.

 Choosing the model and specification of server